Fresh (1994 film): Plot

 Fresh lies, stating that he was being forced to sell for Jake.
 Corky's henchmen turn on Jake and his friend, Red.
 Fresh insists that Jake and Red were planning to oust Corky and he was only saying that he was selling for Esteban as protection.
 Fresh tells them to call Hector, who will reveal the truth.
 Corky calls Hector, who expresses concern over Corky's phone being wire-tapped, as Fresh told Hector.
 Corky then kills Red and Jake and asks who else is involved.
 Fresh names James.

 Fresh then goes to Esteban's warehouse and tells him that Corky's crew had jumped him and that Corky is planning to sell heroin.
 He tells Esteban that Corky's distributor is James and the two are planning to meet that night.
 He adds that Nichole is seeing James secretly because James is plotting with Corky to kill Esteban.
 Corky and his men arrive at James' place and storm in while Esteban, Fresh, and two other men wait in Esteban's car.
 Inside, Esteban's crew kills James, Corky, and Corky's men.

 Afterward, they drive to Esteban's place, and Esteban sees that Nichole is there.
 He tells his henchmen to take Fresh home.
 Fresh makes them stop the car and leaves.
 He runs into a convenience store and makes a phone call.
 He then shows up at Esteban's apartment.
-Esteban lets him stay because he wants to confront Fresh for telling Nichole that he found her father in Staten Island and for urging her to leave for a rehabilitation center.
+Esteban lets him stay because he wants to confront Fresh for telling Nichole that he found her father in Staten Island and for urging her to leave for rehab.

 Angry, Esteban demands to know what else Fresh is hiding.
 The police arrive, and as Esteban answers the door, Fresh hides something under the bed.
 The police officer is Sgt.
 Perez, responding to a call about a domestic dispute, presumably the call Fresh made before he visited Esteban.
-Fresh tells Perez that Esteban is a drug dealer who killed James, Corky, and several others that night, and his sister is scared to speak up since he is threatening her.
-Perez checks under the bed and finds Esteban's gun, which he removed from the car after the shooting earlier, and the drugs Fresh planted.
+Fresh tells Perez that Esteban is a drug dealer who killed James, Corky, and Corky's men, and his sister is scared to speak up since he is threatening her.
+Officer O'Toole checks under the bed and finds Esteban's gun, which he removed from the car after the shooting earlier, and the drugs Fresh planted.
 The police take Esteban away.
 Perez promises witness protection for Fresh and his sister.